bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 Note: Please allow up to one hour for DNS changes to propagate before they go into effect.

-### Aquiring an SSL Certificate
+### Acquiring an SSL Certificate

-The is wide variety of Certificate Authorities (CA) which differ in the cost and the proccess of acquiring an SSL cerificate.
+The is wide variety of Certificate Authorities (CA) which differ in the cost and the process of acquiring an SSL certificate.
 The majority of them offers a trial period that you can try and compare every service.
 In most cases you need to go through the following steps.

-Note: For testing purposes you can always use a self-signed certificate which is free of costs and does not require going through the registration proccess of individual providers.
+Note: For testing purposes you can always use a self-signed certificate which is free of costs and does not require going through the registration process of individual providers.

 #### Generate a private key

-For aquiring an SSL Certificate you need to provide to your CA an RSA Private Key and a CSR (Certificate Singing Request).
-Those can aslo be used for creating self-signed certificates.
+For acquiring an SSL Certificate you need to provide to your CA an RSA Private Key and a CSR (Certificate Singing Request).
+Those can also be used for creating self-signed certificates.
 To generate them you need the openssl toolkit which can be install with one of the following ways according to your platform.